rajatguptakgp/image_enhancement_techniques/README.md

 ## Overview
 This work is about removing noise/haze from noisy/hazy images to obtain clearer images using stacked autoencoders.

-## Results
+## Highlights
 The work is a result of participation in (New Trends in Image Restoration and Enhancement workshop) **NTIRE 2020 Real Image Denoising Challenge - Track2 – sRGB**, in conjunction with (Conference on Computer Vision and Pattern Recognition) **CVPR 2020, Seattle, US**.

 Participation in NTIRE 2020 Denoising Challenge led my team secure **16th** position among **250+** registrants.
 [Publication Link](https://arxiv.org/abs/2005.04117)

-Further work was done on the same post that.
 This work also discusses implementation on **Image Dehazing** as an extension to the original work on Image Denoising.
-Lastly, it compares our approach with two state of the art approaches on Image Translation tasks - CycleGAN and Pix2Pix.
+Our results from the Pix2Pix model position among the **Top-16** among **270+ registrants** of the **NTIRE 2019 Image Dehazing Challenge**.

+## Results
+Further work was done post the competition.
+The summary of results is as follows:

 | Technique | Model  | Epochs | Mean PSNR | Mean SSIM |
 | :---:   | :-: | :-: | :-: | :-: |